iboard/userbase/README.md

     rails server

-## The first user becomes admin automaticly
+## The first user becomes admin automatically

 Sign up your first user and then visit <code>/users</code>.
 Admin-role will be added to this user automatically.